gitdefllo/Co.line/README.md

 -------

 Developed by Fllo (@Gitdefllo) 2015.
-Feel free to contribute, customize or improve it.
+Feel free to contribute, improve or use.